atoms-ufrj/playmol/doc/commands.md

 	mass		CH2 14.0
 	mass		H* 1.008

-In the second example above, a mass value of _1.008_ is assigned to all atoms types whose names start with _H_.
+In the example above, a mass value of _14.0_ is assigned to atom type _CH2_ and a mass value of _1.008_ is assigned to all atoms types whose names start with _H_.

 **See also**: